 This is not a class where you can just "memorize the vocab" and do fine.
 You have to use it.
 Examples:

 - Know the textbook definition of a greenhouse gas?
 Great.
-But can you describe the way that they do what they do?
+But can you describe how they do what they do?
 Can you predict what Earth would be like without them?
-Those are more complicated questions and are the kinds of things I would expect you to do.
+Those are more complicated questions and those are the kinds of things I would expect you to do.

 - Can you look at weather radar on your phone and know if it's raining outside?
 Okay, that's a great start.
 But next, how heavy is it raining?
 How much water will be in your rain gauge?
 How long will it rain before the storm moves on?
 Do you see how those tasks are much more involved than just reciting a definition?